acidbluebriggs/ComparatorFactory/README.md

 ##SortUtil##
 -------------------------------
-A simple utility class for sorting collections based on its contained beans' properties.
+A simple utility class for sorting collections based on its contained bean's properties.

       //example bean
         public class PersonBean {